 Remove from the heat and stir in the red wine, chicken stock, and bay leaf.
-Season with sea salt and black pepper, return to the heat and bring to a fast boil.
+Season with sea salt and black pepper to taste.
+Return to the stove, increase the heat to high and bring to a boil.

-Stir in the sugar, followed by the lemon juice, and simmer on a gentle boil for 5 to 10 minutes.
+Lower the heat to low, stir in the sugar and lemon juice, and continue to simmer 5 to 10 minutes.

 - This recipe also works well with cooked turkey.

 - Add 3 to 4 tablespoons of golden raisins to the coronation chicken.

 - Instead of apricot jam, use mango chutney.

 Refrigerate coronation chicken in a covered container for up to 3 days.